-Tuscaloosa [AL]: Wiley, McGuire and Henry, Prs.
-[December 10, 1832].
-Broadside on silk.
-60 x 49 cm.
-Text in seven columns, enclosed in a decorative border.
-Old staining to margins, and partly into text, but all legible.
-Damage and some loss to upper margin of broadside, extending at one point into the decorative margin and a few of the letters in the title word "President," fringe along lower edge darkened, fringe along upper edge perished.
+Tuscaloosa [AL]: Wiley, McGuire and Henry, Prs. nd .
+Broadside printed on silk, 60 x 49 cm, first line of title in bold capitals, the text enclosed within a wide ornamental border.
+Old staining to margins, partly into text, but all legible, damage and some loss to upper margin of broadside, extending at one point into the decorative margin and a few of the letters in the title word "President," fringe along lower edge darkened, fringe along upper edge perished.
 Corners of the broadside tipped onto a backing board.

-Jackson's famous proclamation of December 10, 1832, responding to an ordinance passed by the state of South Carolina exempting itself from acts passed by the United States Congress in 1828 and 1832 relating to "the imposing of duties and imposts on the importation of foreign commodities..." and threatening to withdraw from the Union.
-Also known as the 'Nullification Proclamation,' Jackson denounced nullification as treason and insisted that the several states did not have a right to unilaterally reject, void or prohibit the enforcement of an act of Congress, and appealing to "the understanding and patriotism of the people, warn them of the consequences that must inevitably result from an observance of the dictates of the [South Carolina] Convention."
 Item #63943

+Jackson's famous proclamation of December 10, 1832, responding to an ordinance passed by the state of South Carolina exempting itself from acts passed by the United States Congress in 1828 and 1832 relating to "the imposing of duties and imposts on the importation of foreign commodities" and its threat to withdraw from the Union.
+Also known as the “Nullification Proclamation,” Jackson denounced nullification as treason and insisted that the several states did not have a right to unilaterally reject, void, or prohibit the enforcement of an act of Congress, and appealed to "the understanding and patriotism of the people, warning them of the consequences that must inevitably result from an observance of the dictates of the [South Carolina] Convention."